google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 # Intermediate Python

 <!--
 SciKit-learn and Tensorflow both require users to understand objects and inheritance for some common use cases.
 Intermediate Python introduces the concept of Object Oriented Programming (OOP) to prepare students for using the sciKit-learn and Tensorflow features that require object extension.
 List comprehension and lambdas are also included since they are popular Python features that can be very useful, especially during data prep and exploration.
-Finally, this unit introduces exceptions to help students write code that handles errors elegantly.
+Finally, this unit introduces exceptions to help you write code that handles errors elegantly.

 Students will be able to:
 * Use and identify cases for using lambda and list comprehension syntax.